mtelli4/eiffel_time/README.md

 Run the following command at root of the project : `npm run start:web`

+For the server, open a second terminal and run : `npm run start:server`

 ### Mobile :

 Open a terminal and run : `cd packages/mobile && npm run start`